mdarm/hyperspectral-image-clustering/README.md

 - **Probabilistic C-means**: Built on the premise that data aligns with a Gaussian mixture model, this algorithm exhibited the best results when assuming a diagonal covariance matrix for the clusters.
 Yet, the best result, which correlated with 11 clusters, was externally validated as incorrect.

-- **Complete-link method**: Though revealing certain clusters, they lacked homogeneity due to the method’s inherent nature.
+- **Complete-link method**: Though revealing certain clusters, they lacked homogeneity due to the methodâ€™s inherent nature.

 - **WPGMC Algorithm**: Showed inefficacy in identifying compact clusters, mainly due to its tendency to produce clusters of similar sizes and shapes.